Harvey Weinstein: Sexual abuse accusations, convictions and appeals

-Charges, arrest, and trial in New York

-Weinstein was charged by the New York County District Attorney's Office with "rape, criminal sex act, sex abuse and sexual misconduct for incidents involving two separate women" on May 25, 2018.
-He was arrested the same day after surrendering to the New York City Police Department (NYPD).

-Weinstein was later released after $1 million USD bail was posted on his behalf.
+The New York County District Attorney's Office charged Weinstein with "rape, criminal sex act, sex abuse and sexual misconduct for incidents involving two separate women" on May 25, 2018.
+He was arrested the same day after surrendering to the New York City Police Department (NYPD) and released after US$1 million bail was posted on his behalf.
 He surrendered his passport and was required to wear an ankle monitor, with travel being restricted to New York and Connecticut.
 His lawyer, Benjamin Brafman, said Weinstein would plead not guilty.
 A trial date was set for January 6, 2020.
 On that date, Weinstein was also charged in Los Angeles with raping one woman and sexually assaulting another in 2013.

-Throughout his New York trial, Weinstein entered the court using a walker and being assisted by his attorney, which his representative explained was due to severe back pain resulting from a 2019 automobile accident.
-To overcome the display of weakness, the prosecution stated "The man seated on that side of the courtroom, despite what your eyes are looking at, is not a harmless old man."